urbanairship/python-library/docs/tags.rst

 Deleting a Tag
 ^^^^^^^^^^^^^^
 A tag can be removed from our system by issuing a delete.
-This will remove the master record of the tag.
-For more information, see:
-`documentation on deleting a tag <deleting>`_.

 Note:
     Delete will remove the tag from all devices with the exception of